qubebit/polystore/pkg/services/s3/README.md

 - `secretKey`: Your AWS secret key.
 - `sse`: Server Side Encryption setting.
 - `pathStyle`: Whether to use path-style URLs.
+- `accelerate`: Whether to use S3 Transfer Acceleration.

 A connection string for the S3 backend looks like this: